The Power of Authentic Alignment in Your Life

 +++++++++++++++++

-Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on personal growth and leadership development.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
-Take Gregg’s Traps Test (Common Traps of Living), complete his Personal Values Exercise, check out his Best Articles, or get his newsletter.
+Gregg Vanourek is a writer, teacher, & TEDx speaker on personal growth and leadership development.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Take Gregg’s Traps Test (Common Traps of Living), check out his Best Articles, or get his newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!